Charles Ragon de Bange: De Bange breech obturator system

 In 1872, de Bange designed the de Bange system, a new type of obturating ring for breech-loading artillery pieces.
-His system utilized the same general principle devised by Andrew Hotchkiss ca. 1855 for his rifled muzzle-loading projectiles, where two parts of the shell squeezed a soft (in that case lead) ring under the pressure of gunpowder fumes to obturate the barrel (see Rotation of ammunition), and used a breech block made of three parts; an interrupted screw locking mechanism at the rear, a doughnut-shaped grease-impregnated asbestos pad that sealed the breech, and a rounded movable "nose cone" at the front.
-When the gun fired, the nose was driven rearward, compressing the asbestos pad and squeezing it so it expanded outward to seal the breech.
-The French referred to the shape of the breech's nose as "mushroom like", as it resembled the cap of a mushroom.
+His system used the same general principle devised by Andrew Hotchkiss ca. 1855 for his rifled muzzle-loading projectiles, wherein two parts of the shell squeezed a soft (in that case lead) ring under the pressure of gunpowder fumes to obturate the barrel (see Rotation of ammunition), and used a breech block made of three parts: an interrupted screw locking mechanism at the rear; a doughnut-shaped grease-impregnated asbestos pad that sealed the breech; and a rounded movable "nose cone" at the front.
+When the gun fired the nose was driven rearward, compressing the asbestos pad and squeezing it so it expanded outward to seal the breech.
+The French referred to the shape of the breech's nose as "mushroom like".

-The action was controlled by a handle, normally mounted vertically on the right side of the breech.
+The action was controlled by a handle, which normally was mounted vertically on the right side of the breech.
 When lifted, the handle operated a cam that forced the breech to rotate counter-clockwise, unlocking the interrupted thread.
-The entire breech was then pulled rearward with the same handle, sliding on a ring-shaped holder.
+The breech was then pulled rearward with the same handle, sliding on a ring-shaped holder.
 The breech holder was hinged on one side, normally the left, so when the breech block was slid all the way to the rear it could be rotated out of the way for loading.

 The de Bange system was widely adopted, including by the United States Navy and the British Royal Navy.
-The technique developed by de Bange is still in use today.
+The technique developed by de Bange is still in use.

-The only major advance on the original de Bange system was the introduction of the stepped screw in the Welin breech block of 1889, which greatly increased the load-bearing surface of the breech, allowing them to be made shorter, simpler, more secure and faster to operate.
-Other block mechanisms are also used, but the de Bange obturator remains widespread even on these.
+The only major improvement to the original de Bange system was the introduction of the stepped screw in the Welin breech block of 1889, which greatly increased the load-bearing surface of the breech, allowing it to be made shorter, simpler, more secure, and faster to operate.
+Other block mechanisms are also used but the de Bange obturator remains widespread.